 William & Mary Honors Fellowships support students conducting research for department Honors projects.
-Students may receive up to $6,000 through the William and Mary Honors Fellowship program.
-This funding package includes a $4,000 summer grant to enable the student to conduct 10 full-time weeks of pre-Honors research; up to $1,000 for the student to draw on for project-related expenses; and $1,000 for the student's faculty supervisor to support their research.
+Students may receive up to $5,000 through the William and Mary Honors Fellowship program.
+This funding package includes a $4,000 summer grant to enable the student to conduct 10 full-time weeks of pre-Honors research and up to $1,000 for the student/faculty to draw on for project-related expenses.

 The Honors Fellowship Website